hilia/plugin-wp-affieasy/site/wp-content/plugins/affieasy/readme.txt

 *   Pretty url managment on links outside tables
 *   Customize table headers (background color, text color, font weight and font size)
 *   Display responsive tables

-/!\ If you came from version previous to 1.1.3, here how to update without loosing any data:
-1. disable old AffiEasy plugin
-2. install the new plugin (>= v1.1.3)
-3. remove previous plugin

 == Installation ==